UniversalDependencies/docs/_fi-overview/extra.md

 Nominals in any other case are not marked as predicatives, even if they are associated with the verb *olla*.
-They, similarly to adpositional phrases, are marked as *nominal modifiers* ([`nmod`]()), and the verb is marked as the head of the clause, even if it is *olla*.
+They, similarly to adpositional phrases, are marked as *nominal modifiers* ([`nmod`]()), and the verb is marked as the head of the clause, even if it is *olla* "to be".

 <!-- fname:nonpred_nommod.pdf -->
 ~~~ sdparse